liferay/liferay-docs/develop/tutorials/articles/04-developing-an-android-app/02-creating-guestbook-list-screenlet/04-creating-the-screenlet-class.markdown

+---
+header-id: creating-guestbook-list-screenlets-screenlet-class
+---

-# Creating Guestbook List Screenlet's Screenlet Class [](id=creating-guestbook-list-screenlets-screenlet-class)
+# Creating Guestbook List Screenlet's Screenlet Class

 When using a Screenlet, app developers primarily interact with its Screenlet class.
 The Screenlet class contains attributes for configuring the Screenlet's